 In all three of those sections, references to any property include references to any property directly or indirectly representing it.

 There are important supplementary provisions governing liability in special cases (IHTM30121) and limitations on liability.

-A person may be liable under more than one head of liability in relation to a particular transfer.
-It is important for you to consider a person’s liability under all alternative heads in view of the possible impact of the limitation of liability provisions and the implications for accountability.
+A person may be liable under more than one category in relation to a particular transfer.
+It is important for you to consider a person’s liability under all alternative categories in view of the possible impact of the limitation of liability provisions and the implications for accountability.

 There are separate provisions limiting liability by lapse of time (IHTM30461).

-In respect of moneys which it has been paid by way of compensation under the Solicitors Act 1974 or
+- In respect of moneys which it has been paid by way of compensation under the Solicitors Act 1974

 The same considerations apply in relation to grants made from the Compensation Fund by the Law Society of Northern Ireland under the Solicitors (NI) Order 1976.